 The prevalence of knee pain has increased over the past 20 years, with approximately 25% of American adults experiencing knee pain that affects the function of the knee.
-Knee pain can cause difficulty performing activities such as walking, rising from a chair, climbing stairs, or playing sports.
+Severe knee pain can cause difficulty performing activities such as walking, rising from a chair, climbing stairs, or playing sports.
 Physical therapists are specially trained to help diagnose and treat knee pain, and help individuals return to their normal activities without pain or limitation.

 The knee joint is a hinge joint that connects the tibia (shin bone), and the femur (thigh bone) at the patella (knee cap).
 There are 4 main ligaments that support the knee joint.
 They are the anterior cruciate ligament (ACL); posterior cruciate ligament (PCL); medial collateral ligament (MCL); and lateral collateral ligament (LCL).
 There are also 2 rings of cartilage that act as shock absorbers in the knee, called the medial and lateral meniscus.

 The most common cause of knee pain is osteoarthritis, a condition that occurs when the cartilage that protects the inside surfaces of the tibia and femur bones called articular cartilage gradually wears away, resulting in pain and swelling in the knee.

 You may experience knee pain that occurs suddenly for and no apparent reason or that develops slowly, as the result of repetitive trauma.
 This pain occurs in different parts of the knee, depending on what structures in the knee are involved.
 Below is a general breakdown of the areas in which knee pain may occur and the structures of the knee that may be involved:

 Your physical therapist will perform an evaluation that will start with discussing your medical history and your symptoms.
 Your therapist will ask questions to determine where your pain is located, if you sustained any trauma or injury to the knee, and what functional daily activities are painful or difficult for you to perform.
 Your physical therapist will perform tests to find out if you have: